-Forest Engineering majors and students in the five-year, dual degree Forest Engineering/Civil Engineering program have a leg up in the job market.
-Graduates of these programs work in rural or urban settings; outside or inside; on forests, roads, bridges or transportation systems.
-We believe that every problem is a challenge; every challenge is an opportunity.
-These programs offer amazing opportunities for students who want to execute solutions to complicated forest, natural resource and civil engineering problems while also understanding the biological needs of the forest.
+When you study forest engineering, you have an advantage in the job market.
+Once you graduate, you can work in rural or urban settings; outside or inside; on forests, roads, bridges or transportation systems.
+We believe that every problem is a challenge and every challenge is an opportunity.
+These programs offer a fantastic opportunity for students who want to solve some of our most complicated problems to benefit forests and communities.
+Our degree programs in forest engineering are accredited by the Society of American Foresters (SAF).

 FOREST ENGINEERING DEGREE OPTIONS: